Bayesian Hierarchical Modeling for Bivariate Multiscale Spatial Data with Application to Blood Test Monitoring: Abstract

 \section{Abstract}

-\linespread{1.3}\selectfont In public health applications, spatial data collected are often recorded at different spatial scales and over different correlated variables.
-Spatial change of support is a key inferential problem in these applications and have become standard in univariate settings; however, it is less standard in multivariate settings.
-There are several existing multivariate spatial models that can be easily combined with multiscale spatial approach to analyze multivariate multiscale spatial data.
-In this paper, we propose three new models from such combinations for bivariate multiscale spatial data in a Bayesian context.
-In particular, we extend spatial random effects models, multivariate conditional autoregressive models, and ordered hierarchical models through a multiscale spatial approach.
-We run simulation studies for the three models and compare them in terms of prediction performance and computational efficiency.
-We motivate our models through an analysis of 2015 Texas annual average percentage receiving two blood tests from the Dartmouth Atlas Project.
+\linespread{1.3}\selectfont In public health applications, spatial data collected are often recorded at different spatial scales (or geographic regions/divisions) and over different correlated variables.
+We are motivated by one such data from the Dartmouth Atlas Project, consisting of average annual percentage of diabetic Medicare enrollees who have taken the hemoglobin A1c test observed on hospital service areas (HSA) and the average annual percentage of diabetic Medicare enrollees who have taken blood lipid test recorded on counties.
+Counties are not perfectly nested within HSAs and so it is not immediate how one can capitalize on the bivariate relationships between these two scales.
+It is well known in spatial statistics that one can improve predictions by taking into account correlations between variables and scales.
+The established strategy for multiscale spatial data is referred to as spatial change of support (COS), which is ubiquitous in univariate settings.
+However, there are very few methods available that simultaneously use multivariate and multiscale correlations to improve predictions.
+There are several existing multivariate spatial models that can be easily combined with multiscale spatial methods to improve predictions when analyzing multivariate multiscale spatial data.
+In this paper, we propose three new models from such combinations for bivariate multiscale spatial data in a Bayesian context, where we model average percentages as Gaussian distributed.
+In particular, we extend spatial random effects models, multivariate conditional autoregressive (MCAR) models, and ordered hierarchical models through a multiscale spatial approach.
+To investigate the relative performance of these new methods, we simulate data from each of the three models and compare the corresponding predictions.
+We found that the multiscale MCAR model's predictions are more robust to model misspecification, but is computationally more intensive.
+In our analysis of 2015 Texas annual average percentage receiving blood tests from the Dartmouth Atlas Project, we were able to produce finer resolution predictions (partitioning of HSAs and counties) than univariate analyses, determined that the novel multiscale MCAR was preferable among the three methods according to out-of-sample metrics, and determined the HSA with the highest within-HSA variability of hemoglobin A1c blood testing.
+Additionally, we compare the univariate multiscale models to the bivariate multiscale models and see clear improvements in prediction over univariate analyses for both simulations and real data analyses.

 \textbf{\textit{Keywords}}: \textit{Change of support; Image segmentation; Regionalization; Simple areal interpolation; Spatial misalignment.}